 Hire A Realtor That Sells Condos

-Choosing an agent that has experience in selling condos is important because there are additional steps that must be taken over and above what happens when selling a home.
+Choosing an agent who has experience selling condos is important because there are additional steps that must be taken over and above what happens when selling a home.
 Things like:

 Avoid Costly Upgrades

-For example, installing all new granite counters, may cost you thousands of dollars, yet you may get every dollar back and more by doing so.
-In may area this would typically be the case.
-Somewhere else it could have very little impact on the final price you get for your condo.
+For example, installing all-new granite counters may cost you thousands of dollars, yet you may get every dollar back and more by doing so.
+In my area, this would typically be the case.
+Somewhere else, it could have minimal impact on the final price you get for your condo.